 5 things you need to know for a successful property searchPosted on 10th May 2018 in Property sales

 House-hunting can be a daunting experience, when emotions run high and big decisions are at stake.
-With over 10 years experience managing property sales in Glasgow’s West End, Barry Walker, co-founder of Walker Wylie Estate Agents, shares his top tips to ensure your home buying journey runs smoothly, and ends with you walking through the door of the home of your dreams.
+With over 10 years experience managing property sales in the West End of Glasgow, Barry Walker, co-founder of Walker Wylie Estate Agents, shares his top tips to ensure your home buying journey runs smoothly, and ends with you walking through the door of the home of your dreams.

 1) Don’t be fooled by flashy marketing